 Various AC power cables are available from Keysight that are unique to specific geographic areas.
-You can order additional AC power cords that are appropriate for use in different areas.
-The AC Power Cord table provides a lists of the available AC power cords, the plug configurations, and identifies the geographic area in which each cable is typically used.
+You can order additional AC power cords are correct for use in different areas.
+The AC Power Cords table provides a lists of the available AC power cords, the plug configurations, and identifies the geographic area in which each cable is typically used.

 The detachable power cord is the product disconnecting device.
-It disconnects the main AC circuits from the DC supply.
-The front-panel switch is only a standby switch and does not disconnect the instrument from the AC LINE power.
+It disconnects the main AC circuits from the DC supply before other parts of the product.
+The front-panel switch is only a standby switch and do not disconnect instrument from AC LINE power.